OnlineCop/kqlives/KQ/maps/readme.txt

 ===============================
 TILE SELECTION:

 The tile selection area on the right contains all the tiles which are available for this tileset.
-You can change the tileset being used by clicking on the "Icon:" selection at the bottom.
+You can change the tileset being used by clicking on the "Icon:" selection in the Map Stats at the bottom.

-You will see a 2x10 grid with the tiles.
-The first icon is blank; it will ALWAYS be used as the default, or "none".
+You will see a 4x10 grid with the tiles, outlined in a thick red border.
+All tilesets should have the first tile blank; it will ALWAYS be used as the default, or "none".
 You may click on any of these tiles to select it, and use the +/- keys to advance through the available tiles.
 This is a dynamic tileset, which means that if the PCX image being used is ever changed/modified, it will appear here and you will have more (or fewer) tiles to choose from.
 Currently, KQ maps only support 16x16 tiles, so you will have to work within those boundaries.

-Below the tiles shows which editing mode you are currently in.
-If it is "Layer 1", "Layer 2", "Layer 3", "Entities", "Obstacles, "Shadows", or "Zones", you are in a mode which will allow you to draw onto the map.
+Below the 4x10 grid, you are shown which editing mode you are currently in.
+If it is "Layer 1", "Layer 2", "Layer 3", "Entities", "Obstacles, "Shadows", "Zones" or "Markers", you are in a mode which will allow you to draw onto the map.
 Anything else is simply a viewing mode, and nothing will be modified on the map if you click on a tile in the view-window.

 Immediately below the editing mode, you will see the "page" of tiles you are on and the selected tile in (parentheses).